Covene/MerakiNewClientAlert-Covene/README.md

 - A Verified Domain or free azure domain.
 - Obtain and store your Azure Communication Resource URL in the script.

+See the references at the bottom of this file to review instructions on creating azure communication resources and setting up a domain.

 You may also use another Email solution, such as [Google's Gmail](https://mailtrap.io/blog/python-send-email-gmail/).